Back to DOTScreener

 Step 6: Maintain a Do-Not-Use list

 Carriers with prior bad experiences, prior claims, fatal crashes, or any other deal-breaker get permanently flagged.
-Tendering to a carrier on your own DNU list is the single worst document a plaintiff's attorney can find in discovery — worse than not having a list at all.
+Tendering to a carrier on your own DNU list creates a clear contradiction in your screening documentation and would require documented justification.

 Step 7: Tamper-evident audit trail

-Every step in the screening process — the FMCSA pull, the policy application, the rep's decision, the attestation, the sign-off — gets recorded in a hash-chained audit log.
-The file must be admissible years later, which means it must be cryptographically verifiable and protected against modification.
+Every step in the screening process — the FMCSA pull, the policy application, the rep's decision, the attestation, the sign-off — gets recorded in a tamper-evident audit log.
+The file should be verifiable at any future point, which means it should be cryptographically linked and protected against modification.
 DOTScreener uses SHA-256 chain seeding from the last persisted hash so the chain is continuous and server-authoritative, not just write-time cosmetic.

 Step 8: Insurance review